earthmutant/earthmutant/README.md

 - 👋 Hi, I’m @earthmutant
 - 👀 I’m interested in gaming and programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on anything I can
+- 💞️ I’m looking to collaborate on game projects and mods
 - 📫 Feel free to message me here on GitHub

 <!---